Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Applications

 \subsection{Content Creation}

-Personalized content creation concerns the generation of standalone textual artifacts, where agents adapt style, structure, and framing to personalization targets rather than interactive dialogue.
-Typical tasks include personalized writing or summarization with preferences expressed through tone, formality, and rhetorical organization \citep{xu2025personalized, zhang2024personalization, li2025survey}.
-Personalization is evaluated at the artifact level, giving rise to two complementary paradigms: author-centric alignment with individual writing styles and audience-centric adaptation to reader knowledge and expectations \citep{salemi2025reasoning, jangra2025evaluating, novelo2025literature, cai2025large}.
+Personalized content creation concerns the generation of standalone textual artifacts, where agents adapt style, structure, and framing to personalization targets rather than sustaining interactive dialogue \citep{xu2025personalized}.
+In this setting, personalization is evaluated at the artifact level, giving rise to two complementary paradigms: \textit{author-centric} alignment with individual writing style and \textit{audience-centric} adaptation to reader knowledge, interests, or expectations \citep{novelo2025literature}.